Freediving and Snorkeling in Victoria and Southern Vancouver Island

 He also administers the largest snorkelling community in Canada on Facebook called Vancouver Island Freediving, Snorkelling, and Spearfishing where you can ask questions about dive conditions, equipment, and local sealife.

-If it's a different kind of outdoor water adventure you're looking for, I recommend you check out Get Your Guide to see what's available near Victoria.
+If it's a different kind of outdoor water adventure you're looking for, I recommend you check out Viator to see what's available near Victoria.

 Recent Articles